DaylightSlaving/Kris-network-portfolio/career-goals.md

 [Home](index) | [About](about) | [Skills](skills) | [Projects](projects) | [Career Goals](career-goals) | [Resume](resume)

+## Target Role: Junior Network Engineer / Network Administrator

+A junior network engineer is responsible for assisting in the deployment, configuration, monitoring, and troubleshooting of network infrastructure within an organisation.

+Typical responsibilities include:

+- Configuring and maintaining routers and switches
+- Monitoring network performance and availability
+- Troubleshooting connectivity and routing issues
+- Assisting with network upgrades and infrastructure projects
+- Maintaining documentation for network systems
+- Supporting senior engineers in network design and implementation

+This role requires strong foundational knowledge of networking concepts such as IP addressing, routing protocols, switching, and network security, along with the ability to diagnose and resolve infrastructure issues.

 Short Term Career Goals

 Obtain a junior network administrator or network engineer role.